6th Infantry Division (Philippines)

 The 6th Infantry Division is an infantry division of the Philippine Army.
-Popularly known as the Kampilan Division, the 6th Infantry Division is one of the Philippine Army's infantry units in Central Mindanao.
+Popularly known as the Kampilan Division, it is one of the Philippine Army's infantry units in Central Mindanao.

 History

 The division was established on October 24, 1987, by the Armed Forces of the Philippines, with Brig.
-General Gonzalo H. Siongco as the first Commanding General assigned in its headquarters in Awang, Datu Odin Sinsuat, Maguindanao.
+General Gonzalo H. Siongco as the first Commanding General assigned in its headquarters in Awang, Datu Odin Sinsuat, Maguindanao del Norte.

 Current Units

 The following are the Brigades under the 6th Infantry Division: